-How to Store Protein Brownies
+How To Store These Brownies

-As I mentioned, this protein brownie recipe will make about 8 large brownies or 16 small brownies depending on how you cut them.
+As I mentioned, this protein brownie recipe will make about 8 large brownies or 16 small brownies, depending on how you cut them.
 And they're so addictive that you'll probably want to double or triple the recipe!

 If there's another thing these healthy protein brownies are good for, it's storing them in the freezer and pulling them out at a moment's notice, so making the extra batches is a pro move.

 With that said, these protein powder brownies will keep in an airtight container for 3-4 days on the counter, about 1 week in the fridge, and up to 3 months in the freezer stored in a freezer-safe bag.

 Now, of course, your brownies can easily be eaten right from the counter or fridge at room temperature, but nothing can beat a warm, ooey gooey brownie!

 I like to pop my protein brownie in the microwave for about 10 seconds or until thoroughly warm and soft.
 There really is nothing better than a warm brownie, especially with some ice cream.

 Yes, you can absolutely bake with protein powder!
 This is a great way to add extra protein to your diet and to make desserts be a little healthier.
 You can pretty much add it to any baked goods recipe as long as you have the measurements of everything right.